chetnashah/haskellwork/README.md

 In case of List comprehensions and case guards,
 `<-` means a pattern match.

-In case of mondadic values, `<-` means run an action.
+In case of mondadic values, `<-` means run an action or thing of it as unwrapping a monad value, equivalent to `>>=` in a normal expression.

 #### let expression